-If you selected just one item you will be taken to the item page where you can see a basic metadata overview and download a file version of the article (usually it is the author's manuscript version submitted to the collection).
+If you selected just one item you will be taken to the item page where you can see a basic metadata overview and download a file version of the article (usually it is the author's manuscript version submitted to the collection as a pdf or word doc).
 On the same page you will see a menu for actions you can take.